My overall reaction to the presentation was that it was very

 Do raccoons plan their heist on garbage cans?

-When squirrels cross the street is it just a game of chicken?
+When squirrels cross the street is it just a game of

 Why do worms come out when it rains heavily?